 - Trim excess fleece and/or loose threads.

-Note in the second to last photo of collage above how I’m using my binding clips to help keep the excess from my large piece of base fabric out of the way while turning and sewing on the embellishments.
+Note in the second to last photo of collage above how I’m using my binding clips (affiliate link) to help keep the excess from my large piece of base fabric out of the way while turning and sewing on the embellishments.
 Very handy!
 Straight pins, safety pins, bull clips, or clothes pins can work as similar helpers, too.

 Sewing and stuffing to finish the toy: